 Q. Where is the Office of Financial Aid located?

-The Office of Financial Aid is located on the second floor of the 454 House.
+The Office of Financial Aid is located on the main floor of Reis Hall.

 Q. What is a FAFSA?
 How do I complete it?